sergeioff/Schedule/README.md

 ## Implemented features:
 * Schedule for students
 * Schedule for teachers
+* Schedule of exams
 * Administration panel
 * Buzzers schedule
 * English and Russian localisation
+* Display of study week

 ## Features to do:
 * Add Spring Security to admin panel
-* Schedule of exams
-* Schedule for extramural students
-* Display study week
 * Add Ukrainian localisation
-* Add some JS to admin panel (table sort, alert windows)